egunnars/PDTO-growth-modeling/README.md

 # PDTO-growth-modeling

 This repository holds raw images and codes used to produce numerical and graphical results reported in the manuscript “Understanding patient-derived tumor organoid growth through an integrated imaging and mathematical modeling framework”.
+Codes to apply the analysis of the paper to new datasets are also provided.
 The codes are written in MATLAB.

 ## Image and spreadsheet data